Blog Archive

 The project was to create a Nizari, “Hashashin” Retinue of Assassins using Gripping Beast figures.
 I chose the plastic figures because none of the metal ones struck me as Assassin material, they all seem to be designed to be martialled in ranks as big units, whereas the kit bash potential of the plastics combined with some very characterful facial expressions said, “please use us!”
 So, I did.

-When assembling a new retinue, particularly if it involves creating new figures, the first thing you need to know is what they looked like.
+When assembling a new historical Retinue, particularly if it involves creating new figures, the first thing you need to know is what they actually looked like.
 Usually this is not a problem, if you are researching Napoleons’ Imperial Guard or the 1st Airborne at Arnhem there are many thousands of images you can download from various sources, however, once you ignore the numerous Assassin Creed, D and D and other fantasy options, there is very little evidence for how the Nizari actually dressed.
 This is of course due in part to a penchant for disguise, the Nizari were masters of hiding themselves in plain sight, in fact, we can dress our Assassins as pretty much anything from the same region and era.
 This provides many options, they could be wearing the attire of grooms, servants, soldiers, priests, potentially even the Military Orders…

 I decided to make mine Islamic figuring that the Nizari had more conflicts with their Islamic neighbours that they did with the Frank invaders and because I really wanted to paint some Islamic figures!
 I think I will expand my collection at some future time to include more civilian types and few disguised as Western soldiers.